 This workshop isn’t limited to only practicing these idioms.
 Rather, interpreting idioms becomes easier with a little theory to build these interpretations upon.
 This workshop demonstrates how to break down idioms by the meaning of the English expression, not by the individual words that are used.
 Participants will use the structures of both English and ASL to their benefit, as well as learn tools that will enable them to analyze these idioms and discuss best practices with regards to interpreting them.
 This will be accomplished by the use of dozens of samples, some of which have multiple meanings and various options for delivery.
 This workshop sets the groundwork for deconstructing English idioms in order to determine their core meaning and strategies to effectively interpret them into ASL concepts. *Presented in ASL*

-Every interpreter has been there: you set up a beautiful and visually clear scene, and are thrilled about your fantastic use of space.
-Then the speaker introduces a new concept that doesn’t fit in your masterpiece.
+Every one has been there: you set up a beautiful and visually clear scene, and are thrilled about your fantastic use of space.
+Then you want to introduce a new concept that doesn’t fit in your masterpiece.
 What do you do?
 How can you organize your space to make everything fit?

-There is a tool that can help guide interpreters to efficiently arrange visual concepts to make the most of their space: spacial frames.
+There is a tool that can help guide you to efficiently arrange visual concepts to make the most of your space: spatial frames.
 A major difference between English and ASL is that ASL uses space and kinetics in a 3-dimensional manifestation (Winston, 1995, 1996).
-The use of this spatial frames will help interpreters to create translations into a visual-spatial language from a spoken language that uses no space.
+The use of these spatial frames will help you to create a visual-spatial language. *Will even help interpreters*

-Proper use of spacial frames allows for clearer depiction of comparisons and complex relationships.
-Instead of merely using body shifting or static listings which can limit detail or expansion, spacial frames allow discrete and simultaneous creation of visual images with extensive detail without cluttering the visual field.
-They even have the flexibility to build ancillary spacial frames for additional information.
+Proper use of spatial frames allows for clearer depiction of comparisons and complex relationships.
+Instead of merely using body shifting or static listings which can limit detail or expansion, spatial frames allow creation of visual images with extensive detail without cluttering the visual field.
+They even have the flexibility to build ancillary spatial frames for additional information.

 Deliberate practice, how?